 Poor Service or Workmanship costing £450.00

-£35.00 - Online Issue Fee (due when you submit your claim) How much does a lawyer cost for the small claims court?
+£50.00 - Claim Issue Fee (due when you submit your claim) How much does a lawyer cost for the small claims court?

 Although the small claims process is designed to be conducted without legal representation, many people still choose to use a solicitor and can recover some of these costs as part of their claim.